 The European Food Safety Administration (EFSA) has even created a designation known as E-175 to identify the gold that is safe for human consumption.
 The effects and safety of E-175 were first evaluated back in 1975 and recently re-evaluated in 2016 by EFSA.

 Apart from the sophisticated touch of elegance and prestige, the gold leaf will bring to the dish, it also has certain other advantages.
-The gold leaf has an indefinite shelf life and can easily be ordered online.
-While the storage issues may require some careful handling, it is best kept in a dry and cool place, away from warmth and dampness.
+The gold leaf has an indefinite shelf life and you can easily order it, online.
+While you may require to handle it carefully, it is best to keep it in a dry and cool place, away from warmth and dampness.

 The motivation behind eating gold has been changing with the time periods.
 In ancient times, gold was consumed under the notion of health benefits, spiritual awakenings, or mystical practices.
 However, one component remains, unbeaten by time itself.
 It feels good.
 It feels luxurious.
 It feels powerful.
 And, it is.